cgiacomini/vagrant--kubernetes/examples/021-Observability/README.md

 >***Note:***
 >>* A ***Role*** can only be used to grant access to resources within a single namespace while a ***ClusterRole*** is cluster-scoped.
-To the ClusterRole we assign specific permissions to different kind of resources.
+We create a ClusterRole and we assign specific permissions to different kind of resources.
 We add to it the permissions to *get*, *list* and *watch* nodes, services endpoints, pods, and ingresses and also to PersistentVolumes and PersistentVolumesClaims.
 >>* A RoleBinding grants permissions to a role in its namespace while a ClusterRoleBinding grants cluster-wide access.
->>* Since we purposely create out service account in the monitoring namespace is required to specify the namespace of the ServiceAccount when we refer to it while creating the ClusterRoleBinding to select it.
+>>* Since we purposely create our ServiceAccount in the monitoring namespace, is required to specify the namespace of the ServiceAccount when we refer to it while creating the ClusterRoleBinding to select it.

 ***cluster_role.yaml***
 ```